 K Factor Value = _____________

-Length-Slope Factor (LS) Factor
+c.
+Length-Slope (LS) Factor

 The effect of topography on erosion is accounted for by the LS factor, which combines the effects of a hillslope-length factor, L, and a hillslope-gradient factor, S. Generally speaking, as hillslope length and/or hillslope gradient increase, soil loss increases.
 As hillslope length increases, total soil loss and soil loss per unit area increase due to the progressive accumulation of runoff in the downslope direction.
 As the hillslope gradient increases, the velocity and erosivity of runoff increases.